skade/rfcs/text/0000-rust-project-conferences.md

-- Feature Name: rust-conferences
+- Feature Name: NA
-- Start Date: 2016-05-05
+- Start Date: 2016-12-22
 - RFC PR: (leave this empty)
 - Rust Issue: (leave this empty)

 # Summary
 [summary]: #summary

-This RFC formulates base rules for conferences that want to be official Rust project conferences.
-This RFCs clarifies the expectations the Rust project has towards conferences taking part in an officially curated conference cycle and the benefits both sides can expect from the relationship.
-These efforts should be to the mutual benefit of the project, the event and - above all - attendees.
+This RFC formulates how the Rust project can support new and upcoming conferences in the Rust space.
+It tries to cover both offerings and the expectations.
+These efforts should be of mutual benefit of the project, the event and - above all - attendees.

 # Motivation
 [motivation]: #motivation

+Rust is in the lucky position of having thriving communities all around the globe.
+In the light of this, it makes sense to formulate better how the Rust project can support these communities, especially when they try to run larger events.

 The Rust project intends to provide as many people as possible with knowledge and insights about what is happening in Rust.
 For this, it intends to cooperate with organisations all over the world to organise conferences where people can get authoriative knowledge.
 This means that certain baseline conditions must be met to make sure the can be efficiently promoted and attendees can have a common expectation about them.
 The motivation of this RFC is to clarify them.